 Understand the process of transferring shares between Demat accounts, including both online and offline methods, timelines, and charges involved.

-A Demat account transfer refers to the process of moving securities such as shares, bonds, mutual funds, or ETFs from one Demat account to another.
-These accounts may belong to the same or different Depository Participants (DPs), and may be under the same or different depositories: NSDL and CDSL.
+A Demat account transfer refers to the movement of securities, such as shares, bonds, mutual funds, or ETFs, from one Demat account to another.
+The accounts involved may be with the same Depository Participant or across different depositories like NSDL and CDSL.

 Depository Participants (DPs): Entities registered with NSDL or CDSL that offer Demat account services.